IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 These lookups must be rate limited to avoid excessive load on the DNS servers, and it may be necessary to avoid local recursive resolvers.
 The MUD controller SHOULD incorporate its own recursive caching DNS server.
-Properly designed recursive servers should cache data for at least some number of minutes, up to some number of days, while the underlying DNS data can change at a higher frequency, providing different answers to different queries!
+Properly designed recursive servers should cache data for at least some number of minutes, up to some number of days (respecting the TTL), while the underlying DNS data can change at a higher frequency, providing different answers to different queries!

 A MUD controller that is aware of which recursive DNS server the IoT device will use can instead query that server on a periodic basis.
 Doing so provides three advantages: